tommygundersen/jcrawler/readme.md

 # Simple Java-based web crawler #
 ## Install ##
+There are two possible ways:
+1. Clone this repo, and head into /release/0.0.2/bin directory, and run crawl.
+Or
-Unpack the .zip file under the /release/0.0.2 folder in local folder of your choice.
+2. Clone this repo, and unpack the .zip file under the /release/0.0.2 folder in local folder of your choice.

 Pre-requisite:
 - Java 8 or newer installed on your system.